aukilabs/hagall-old/README.md

 If you're using a non-version specific tag (`stable` or `latest`) or if the version tag you use matches the new version of Hagall you want to upgrade to, simply run `docker pull aukilabs/hagall:stable` (where `stable` is the tag you use) and then restart your container with `docker restart hagall` (if `hagall` is the name of your container).

-If you're using a version specific tag and the new version of Hagall you want to upgrade to doesn't match the tag you use, you need to first change the tag you use and then restart your container. (`v0` matches any v0.x.x version, `v0.4` matches any v0.4.x version and so on.)
+If you're using a version-specific tag and the new version of Hagall you want to upgrade to doesn't match the tag you use, you need to first change the tag you use and then restart your container. (`v0` matches any v0.x.x version, `v0.4` matches any v0.4.x version, and so on.)

 ### Docker Compose

 Since Hagall needs to be exposed with an HTTPS address and Hagall itself doesn't terminate HTTPS, instead of using the pure Docker setup as described above, we recommend you to use our Docker Compose file that sets up an `nginx-proxy` container that terminates HTTPS and a `letsencrypt` container that obtains a free Let's Encrypt SSL certificate alongside Hagall.

-1. Configure your domain name to point to your externally exposed public IP address and configure any firewalls and port forwarding rules to allow incoming traffic to port 80 and 443.
+1. Configure your domain name to point to your externally exposed public IP address and configure any firewalls and port forwarding rules to allow incoming traffic to ports 80 and 443.
 2. Download the latest Docker Compose YAML file from [GitHub](https://github.com/aukilabs/hagall/blob/main/docker-compose.yml).
-3. Configure the environment variables to your liking (you must at least set `VIRTUAL_HOST`, `LETSENCRYPT_HOST` and `HAGALL_PUBLIC_ENDPOINT`, set these to the domain name you configured in step 1).
+3. Configure the environment variables to your liking (you must at least set `VIRTUAL_HOST`, `LETSENCRYPT_HOST`, and `HAGALL_PUBLIC_ENDPOINT`, set these to the domain name you configured in step 1).
 4. With the YAML file in the same folder, start the containers using Docker Compose: `docker-compose up -d`

-Just as with the pure Docker setup, we recommend you to configure Docker to start automatically with your operating system.
+Just as with the pure Docker setup, we recommend you configure Docker to start automatically with your operating system.
 If you use our standard Docker Compose YAML file, the containers will start automatically after the Docker daemon has started.

 #### Upgrading